honeynet/DICOMHawk/README.md

       - VIRUS_TOTAL_API_KEY=APIKEY
 ```

+### macOS Users

+macOS Control Center binds to TCP port 5000 which prevents the logserver
+from starting.

+See docs/macos-setup.md for the workaround.

 ## Key Configurable Parameters in `config.py`

 The main configurable parameters available in the `config.py` file, along with their possible values are: